ericjohnadamos/preezie-developer-tasks/README.md

 3. **Complete the Task**: Follow the instructions provided in the relevant section below to complete your task.

-4. **Submit Your Solution**: Once you have completed the task, push your changes back to the repository and notify us.
+4. **Submit Your Solution**: Once you have completed the task, create a public repository using your personal GitHub account and notify us.

 ### Submission